M1ndo/PrNdOwN/README.md

 - Supports Proxy Through SOCKS/Http (You Might Get Slow Speed While Downloading)
 - Download Multiple Choices (Playlist audio / video, single audio / video)
 - Having Fun :star:

-## Update ( PrNdOwN - 9x1)
-- A Custom Configuration File
-- Setup Your Prevered Quality And Download Location With Some Other Options For Fast And Easy Download
-- No More Option Selection And Waste Of Time ( This is optional , you can still get selection options if u want to)
-- Command Line Arguments Support
-- Many More Features

 ## Author: ybenel
 ## LICENSE :page_with_curl: ##